-The superintendent or designee shall maintain confidential records of complaints or reports of discrimination, harassment or bullying.
-The records must identify the names of all individuals accused of discrimination and the resolution of such reports or complaints.
-The superintendent also shall maintain records of training conducted and corrective actions or other steps taken by the-school system to provide an environment free of discrimination, harassment and bullying.
+The superintendent or designee shall maintain confidential records of complaints or reports of discrimination, harassment, or bullying.
+The records must identify the names of all individuals accused of such offenses and the resolution of such complaints or reports.
+The superintendent also shall maintain records of training conducted and corrective action(s) or other steps taken by the school system to provide an environment free of discrimination, harassment, and bullying.

-The superintendent shall report to the State Board of Education all verified cases of discrimination, harassment or bullying.
+The superintendent shall report to the State Board of Education all verified cases of discrimination, harassment, or bullying.
 The report must be made through the Discipline Data Collection Report or through other means required by the State Board.